 Temperature and Humidity

-Being native to warm, temperate zones, the catalpa has a somewhat narrow growing zone range of 4 to 8, but is a reliable deciduous tree that can tolerate cold winters and hot summers fairly consistently.
+Being native to warm, temperate zones, the catalpa has a somewhat narrow growing zone range of 4 to 8 (depending on species), but is a reliable deciduous tree that can tolerate cold winters and hot summers fairly consistently.
 It's not overly bothered by high humidity or dryness.

 If your soil is fairy moist and rich, such as loam with good drainage, you won't need fertilizer for your catalpa.
 However, when planting in clay, silty or sandy soil, or in dry soils, you should consider applying a standard 10-10-10 fertilizer a few weeks after planting, to give it a good start and promote healthy growth.